Find out about oak processionary moth

 - does not live on walls, fences or other structures

 OPM can attack other trees, only if they run short of leaves to feed on.
-Do not report caterpillars or nests in other tree types unless there are oak trees with no leaves nearby.
+Only report caterpillars or nests in oak trees.

 What to do if you are affected by OPM